 San Diego received one nomination: The Pork Belly App from Carnitas’ Snack Shack was nominated for the North America Regional Award, but sadly it lost out to Chicago’s Banh Mi at Franks ‘n’ Dawgs.
-There were many categories and the full list of winners can be found here.

 It was exciting to learn about all these dishes I haven’t tried before and there are many cities I want to visit now, just so I can try the winning dish.
 For each of the winners, there was a short video explaining the dish and why it won.

 Tastiest Seafood: Alaskan King Crab 5 Ways at Dynasty in Vancouver